thomasarmstrong/MCValidation/README.md

 # Pulsed Light Measurements with External Trigger

-Pulsed light measurements at low illumination levels (“single-p.e.”) together with off-pulse (“dark”) control measurements.
-For disentangling the single-p.e. response from the superposition of multiple photoelectrons, measurements at multiple illumination levels – best with known attenuation ratios – from well below one p.e. up to a few p.e. are recommended but knowledge of absolute levels is not necessary.
+> Pulsed light measurements at low illumination levels (“single-p.e.”) together with off-pulse (“dark”)
+> control measurements.
+For disentangling the single-p.e. response from the superposition of multiple
+> photoelectrons, measurements at multiple illumination levels – best with known attenuation
+> ratios – from well below one p.e. up to a few p.e. are recommended but knowledge of absolute
+> levels is not necessary.
 At operational gain (PMT) or bias voltage (SiPM).
+Measurements with
-Measurements with the readout system of the camera are suitable for gain calibration (matching pedestal measurements also needed).
-Measurements with separate low-noise readout suitable for r.m.s. width of the individual peaks in the SiPM amplitude distribution and, for PMTs, for following the single-p.e. amplitude distribution down to lower amplitudes than available with the camera readout.
+> the readout system of the camera are suitable for gain calibration (matching pedestal measurements
+> also needed).
+Measurements with separate low-noise readout suitable for r.m.s. width of
+> the individual peaks in the SiPM amplitude distribution and, for PMTs, for following the single-p.e.

-Pulsed light measurements at moderate illumination levels (flat-fielding style) with external trigger, for pulse shapes and timing accuracy.
-Proper documentation of light pulse intrinsic shape is necessary.
-Also documentation on the stability of the external trigger with respect to the actual light pulse.
-Changing illumination levels via known optical attenuation, also down to low levels for corresponding single-p.e. calibration, is preferred but other types of attenuation are acceptable as long as attenuation ratios, light pulse shape, and trigger delay are under control.
-These measurements are most likely available as part of the charge resolution validation, B-xST-1010 and the time resolution validation, B-xST-1030.
+> amplitude distribution down to lower amplitudes than available with the camera readout.

+> Pulsed light measurements at moderate illumination levels (flat-fielding style) with external trigger,
+> for pulse shapes and timing accuracy.
+Proper documentation of light pulse intrinsic shape is
+> necessary.
+Also documentation on the stability of the external trigger with respect to the actual
+> light pulse.
+Changing illumination levels via known optical attenuation, also down to low levels for
+> corresponding single-p.e. calibration, is preferred but other types of attenuation are acceptable
+> as long as attenuation ratios, light pulse shape, and trigger delay are under control.
+These measurements
+> are most likely available as part of the charge resolution validation, B-xST-1010 and
+> the time resolution validation, B-xST-1030.
 They may include different levels of emulated NSB.
-(Requires a significant part of a camera.)
+> (Requires a significant part of a camera.)

-Pulse shapes at different pulse illumination levels (available with previous set of measurements for all camera types with trace readout).
-In addition to readout of normal trace length it may also be useful to obtain measurements with longer readout covering the tails of the pulses.
+> Pulse shapes at different pulse illumination levels (available with previous set of measurements
+> for all camera types with trace readout).
+In addition to readout of normal trace length it may also
+> be useful to obtain measurements with longer readout covering the tails of the pulses.

-Instead of the previous measurement, for cameras without trace readout it may be possible to measure the (integral or peak) signal at different delays of the external trigger.
+> Instead of the previous measurement, for cameras without trace readout it may be possible to
+> measure the (integral or peak) signal at different delays of the external trigger.

-Pulsed light measurements at high illumination levels: changing pulse shapes, high-gain to lowgain ratio, and non-linearity (at least up to required levels, typically 1000 p.e., optionally well beyond).
+> Pulsed light measurements at high illumination levels: changing pulse shapes, high-gain to lowgain
+> ratio, and non-linearity (at least up to required levels, typically 1000 p.e., optionally well
+> beyond).

 # Pulsed Light Measurements with Camera Trigger

+> Efficiency of the camera trigger as a function of illumination level (after calibration expressed in
+> corresponding level of photoelectrons).
+Measurements can either be with all but selected pixels
+> covered by a mask or by disabling all other pixels (i.e. turning the HV off).
+Should include different
+> multiplicities and topologies of activated pixels, within a trigger group and crossing boundaries of
+> trigger groups (sometimes referred to as “sectors”, sometimes as “patches”).
+These measurements
+> are particularly important for verifying the compliance with B-xST-1230 and for predicting
+> the telescope energy threshold (see example in Section 2).
+Most relevant are multiplicities
+> and topologies roughly corresponding to typical images near detection threshold.
+Also of interest
+> would be a muon-ring-like topology.

+> Position of pulses in the readout window for different illumination levels, for the measurements
+> as before.
+Both for illumination levels barely triggering and for high intensities the pulses should
+> be well contained in the readout window.

 # Electronic Test Pulses Instead of Light Pulses

+> Some measurements are more readily done with electronic pulse generators rather than with pulses
+> from the photosensors.
+Such measurements may also be suitable for testing the electronics chain
+> simulation.

+> Effective trigger window The signal from an appropriate signal generator, that mimics a Cherenkov
+> signal and is large enough to trigger, is fed in the minimum number of channels that can trigger
+> the readout.
+The signal in one channel is externally delayed and the trigger efficiency recorded as
+> function of time difference to determine the effective trigger window

+> Analog-sum trigger with clipping Recording the output signal of the clipping and sum stage as
+> a function of input signal amplitude.
+Recorded should be the full pulse shape and over a range
+> that results in clipping of the signal to determine the transfer function of the clipping stage.